 The lab is set up to draw blood for diverse types of tests, from standard blood counts, cholesterol, and blood glucose, to highly specialized tests such as:

-• Food intolerance testing: By performing a blood test to identify IgG reactive foods — a test that many doctors don’t order — you’ll know which foods you can’t tolerate
+- Food Intolerance testing: By performing a blood test to identify IgG reactive foods — a test that many doctors don’t order — you’ll know which foods are causing you to have chronic symptoms

-• Lyme disease test: Tested at a specialty Lyme lab that provides more accurate results than general labs
+- Lyme/Coinfection/Viral/Bacterial/Parasite testing: Tested at a specialty labs that provide more accurate and comprehensive results than general routine labs

-• Urine toxic metals: Detects metal toxins that are stored in the body and don’t show in blood tests
+- Urine toxic metals testing: After a chelating agent is given, this detects metal toxins that are stored in the body

-• Urine mold testing: Checks for presence of mold toxins in the body
+- Urine Mycotoxin testing: Checks for the presence of mold toxins in the body, indicating exposure to toxic molds

 *Individual Results May Vary